Maxbite/REMNANT-AI-Memory/README.md

 📄 White Paper Abstract – docs/abstract.md

+---

+### Project History

+This campaign builds on earlier experiments such as **[GhostLink – Privacy Shield (v1)](https://github.com/Maxbite/GhostLink-PrivacyShield-v1)**,
+an archived prototype for privacy-first, AI-assisted tunneling and comms.
+GhostLink has been preserved for reference, but its concepts are now fully superseded by REMNANT.

 🛠️ Reference Code – early experiments for portable memory storage

 📢 Campaign Resources – advocacy materials, legal briefs, and outreach drafts